PualrDwade/Simple-Pascal-Interpreter/README.md

 ## introduce

-Simple Pascal Interpreter is a simple interpreter to interpret pascal programe
+Simple Pascal Interpreter is a simple interpreter to interpret pascal program

 all feature include: